rising-entropy/ToneJS/README.md

 # ToneJS

 A random music generator using ToneJS.

 This is a Node Based Website.
-Also, RCB is the best!
+Also, MI is the best!